JosefBud/NoResourceScannerPings/README.md

 ## How to install

-Just download these files and copy them into a "NoWetNoodleBasher" directory in Satisfactory's "Mods" directory
+Just download these files and copy them into a "NoResourceScannerPing" directory in Satisfactory's "Mods" directory